-A tip for saving money when visiting these castles!
+Tip for saving money when visiting castles around Edinburgh

-All of these castles and palaces with the exception of Holyrood House are part of Historic Scotland and as such can be visited using their passes.
-If you live in the UK you might find a yearly pass worthwhile, but if you’re just over on a short trip then I can recommend the Historic Scotland Explorer pass.
+Some of these castles and palaces are part of Historic Scotland and as such can be visited using their Historic Scotland Explorer Passes.
+If you live in the UK you might find a yearly pass worthwhile, but if you’re just over on a short trip then I can recommend the Explorer Pass.
 We used it this past trip when we visited the abbeys in the Borders and it made it so easy and there are so many places you can visit!

 I find the castle to have quite a scattered amount of things to see – you’ll likely not see everything!
 If you like military history there are things to enjoy about that, royal history and also children’s trails too.
-It can get busy, especially in the height of the summer, but it’s definitely one you should try and see.
+It can get busy, especially in the height of the summer, but it’s definitely one you should try and see even if you only have one day in Edinburgh.
 The views from the castle and over the city are amazing,

 How to get there

 Edinburgh Castle is situated at the top of the Royal Mile in the centre of the city itself.
 You really can’t miss it!